LSSTDESC/descqa/validation_code/README.md

-## Validation Tests
+# DESCQA Validation Tests

-This directory contains code to conduct validation tests
+This directory contains code to conduct validation tests.

+## How to create a new test